Special thanks to Algonquin Books for inviting me to be on the blog tour and for providing the ARC in exchange for an honest review.

 TL;DR: While this was not the fast-paced plot-driven story that I had expected, I am still glad that I read it.
 I thought Seligman did really well in connecting us to those who are a part of society that many don’t give the time of day to understand.
 Following these young people through a season on the streets was illuminating and humanising, and I think the author really excelled in this aspect of the story.
 That said, the lack of connection to the characters combined with a weak and meandering plot made it difficult for me to feel invested in what I was reading, and I’m still unsure where the author was trying to bring the story.

-I’m conflicted about my thoughts on this book and I’m not quite sure how to rate it. 🤔 The main problem for me is that I don’t really feel anything about it… I didn’t hate it but I didn’t really like it either.
+I’m conflicted about my thoughts on this book and I’m not quite sure how to rate it (update: ended up going for 2.75 rounded up). 🤔 The main problem for me is that I don’t really feel anything about it… I didn’t hate it but I didn’t really like it either.
 I was expecting this to be a lot more plot-driven, especially as the story starts off with a bang as Maddy stumbles across this dead boy and his murderer; but this was much more character-driven and we follow the lives of these homeless youth across a season.
 That said, I didn’t connect to or really care for the characters at all and thus didn’t feel invested in this story, although I found the lens into homelessness in America intriguing enough to keep on reading.

 I thought the book was well-written for the most part, although there were some pacing issues and scene transitions that felt very clunky; but I did read this in one day because it wasn’t a difficult book to consume.
 As an international reader, what attracted me most to this story was the focus on the homeless in America.
 Despite knowing that homelessness is an issue, I think it’s easy for those who come from non-Western or developing countries to naively believe that homelessness doesn’t exist in Western or first-world countries.
 Seligman paints a well-nuanced picture of what it’s like to be homeless in a large city like San Francisco, and the reasons why young people end up living on the streets.
 I enjoyed learning about the daily routines that Maddy and her group of friends developed to survive and how they went about securing food and a place to sleep, but also how they’re completely vulnerable to the environment and to a society that sees them as vagrants and good-for-nothing problems.
 That said, as someone who comes from a country where social security is basically non-existent, it was fascinating to learn that even as a homeless person in America, people still have some sort of security net through homeless shelters and free clinics, and access to other free resources to better their lives should they want to.